sevciksam/sevciksam/README.md

 - 👋 Hi, I’m @sevciksam
 - 👀 I’m interested in Web Development and Mobile Development
-- 🌱 I’m currently learning React, Node.js, Tailwind
+- 🌱 I’m currently learning Nextjs, React Native and Node.js
-- 💞️ I’m looking to collaborate on Web apps
+- 💞️ I’m looking to collaborate on Web apps or Mobile Apps
 - 📫 How to reach me?
 Hit me on email: sevciksam@gmail.com or ig/@sevciksam